CP1401/Practicals/prac_06/README.md

 ## Important!
 Learn then Do

 Do not attempt this practical without learning from the lectures.
-If you're here trying to complete this practical and you have not watched all the lecture videos + attempted all the "do this now" exercises from those, then...
+If you're here trying to complete this practical, but you have not watched all the lecture videos + attempted all the "do this now" exercises from those, then don't guess your way through...
-**Stop and do that now!**
-Go learn what we are trying to teach you - then, and only then - come back and do the practical exercises, using that knowledge.
+**Stop and learn what we are trying to teach you!**
+Then, and only then - come back and do the practical exercises, using that knowledge.

-**All students (internal and external), please submit your prac work via LearnJCU each week by the due date.**

-In your PyCharm practicals project, you should be using a new folder for each prac.
+In your PyCharm practicals project, you should be using a new folder for each prac (NOT a new project).
 For this practical, create a new folder called `prac_06` to store all the files.

 Write your answers for the early non-coding questions in a simple text file called `questions.txt`.